conference-websites/ACM-ICN2021/tutorial-trust-schema.md

   Smart Home Systems, and High-level APIs for NDN with Security Built-in.
   "

+- name: Proyash Podder
+  photo: speakers/Proyash-Podder.jpg
+  affiliation: FIU
+  bio: "
+  Proyash Podder is PhD student in the Knights Foundation School of Computing and Information Sciences at Florida International University, working under the supervision of Prof. Alex Afanasyev.
+  "

 - name: Kathleen Nichols
   affiliation: Pollere, Inc.
   bio: "